mrjoshuamartinez/web-module-challenge-scope-and-closure/README.md

 1. In your own words, define closure (1-2 sentences).

-its a function that has no outer variables to call upon.
+is a combination of multiple functions that give you access to outer scopes.

 2. Study the following code, then answer the questions below.